 State and National Register certificates will be presented during a special ceremony at the Indiana State Fair, August 2014.
 To learn more about the Indiana Lake Michigan Shipwreck Survey Project, visit Indiana’s Department of Natural Resources Lake Michigan Coastal Program website.

 Commonwealth Heritage Group ensures nondiscrimination in all programs and activities in accordance with Title VI of the Civil Rights Act of 1964.
 If you need more information or special assistance for persons with disabilities or limited English proficiency, contact Commonwealth Heritage Group at 517-788-3550.
-The hearing impaired may call 800-735-2962-Telecom Relay Service and give them the number for Coastal Carolina Research, Inc. (252-641-1444), a wholly owned subsidiary of Commonwealth Heritage Group.
+The hearing or speech impaired may call 800-735-2962-Telecom Relay Service and have them contact Commonwealth Heritage Group at 517-788-3550.